-Every year the UK Met Office and Met Eireann release a slew of names that will be used in order to identify each and every storm.
+Every year, meteorological offices around the world release a slew of names that will be used in order to identify each and every storm.
 Over the years we have become increasingly familiar with some of the most momentous both here and in the US, including Katrina, Irma, Ophelia and many more.
 The result is that those names see a drastic drop in popularity with new parents who might otherwise have considered them for their baby.

 While unusual names, such as Ophelia, may not recover in popularity for several years, it is most likely that classic names won’t be overly affected.